balderdashy/sails-docs/anatomy/tasks/config/sync.js.md

 This file configures a Grunt task called "sync".

 This task synchronizes one directory with another (like rsync).
-In the default Sails asset pipeline, it plays very similar role to `grunt-contrib-copy`, but copies only those files that have actually changed since the last time the task was run.
+In the default Sails asset pipeline, it plays a very similar role to `tasks/config/copy.js`, but copies only those files that have actually changed since the last time the task was run.

 Specifically, its job is to synchronize files from the `assets/` folder to `.tmp/public`, smashing anything that's already there.